 South Carolina Lemon Law 56-28-70 Limitation of actions.

-three years following the date of original delivery of the motor vehicle to the consumer.
+Any action brought under this chapter must be commenced within three years following the date of original delivery of the motor vehicle to the consumer.

 South Carolina Lemon Law 56-28-80 Construction of chapter.